FindMySchool LogoFindMySchool

 The central London location places the school within reach of world-class museums, galleries, theatres, and performing venues.
 This proximity is not merely geographical advantage; it is woven into the curriculum and pastoral experience through regular trips to productions, exhibitions, workshops and lectures.

-At Attainment 8, the school achieved 50.7, slightly above the England average of 45.9.
+At Attainment 8, the school achieved 52.1.
 Progress 8 of +0.09 indicates that pupils make above-average progress from their starting points.
-The school ranks 1,874th in England for GCSE results (FindMySchool ranking), placing it in line with the middle 35% of schools in England (25th to 60th percentile).
-Locally, it ranks 17th among Westminster secondary schools.
+The school ranks 1,177th out of 3,895 nationally for GCSE academic performance and 1,313th overall in England (FindMySchool ranking).
+Locally, it ranks 16th among Westminster secondary schools for overall outcomes.

 England ranks and key metrics (where available)